-In your quest for creating a healthy home, “the laundry room is one of the biggest places you could make a difference,” says Leslie Reichert, a clean-living guru and author of The Joy of Green Cleaning.
+In your quest for creating a healthy home, “the laundry room is one of the biggest places you could make a difference,” says Leslie Reichert, a clean-living expert and author of The Joy of Green Cleaning.
 “A lot of times there are so many fragrances and chemicals that we pour into our laundry, and we don’t realize we’re walking around with them on our skin for 8–10 hours a day.”

 “The laundry room is one of the biggest places you could make a difference.”

 The good news?
 There are plenty of easy swaps you can make for a healthier wash day that are easier on the planet, too.
 “Many of the leading manufacturers today have done a great job [of offering] products that are free of harmful phosphates, dyes, and fragrances,” says Danny Seo, a sustainable-living pro and author of Conscious Style Home: Eco-Friendly Living for the 21st Century.

 That’s a win for your skin and rinse cycle—and after a long day, nothing feels better than slipping between sheets that are, well, actually clean.